jacobtomlinson/website/content/posts/2020/2020-02-19-dask-clusters-overview.md

 ### Recap

-In this minimal example we have installed Dask on some machines, run a distributed scheduler on one of them and workers on the others.
+In this minimal example we have installed Dask on some machines, ran a distributed scheduler on one of them and workers on the others.
 We then connected to our cluster from our Python session and opened the dashboard to keep an eye on the cluster.

 What we haven't covered is where these machines came from in the first place.
 In the rest of this post we will discuss the different ways that folks tend to run clusters out in the wild and give an overview of the various tools that exist to help you set up Dask clusters on a variety of infrastructure.